GlasshouseVentureStudio/glasshouse-stack/packages/style-guide/README.md

 ## Stylelint

-> Note: Stylelint is a peer-dependency of this package, and should be installed at the root of your project.
+> :information_source: Stylelint is a peer-dependency of this package, and should be installed at the root of your project.
 >
 > See: [Stylelint](https://stylelint.io/user-guide/get-started)